-Note: The Single Sign-On feature is one of the many useful features of Pipedrive’s Platinum plan.
+Note: The Single sign-on feature is one of the many useful features of Pipedrive’s Advanced, Professional, and Enterprise plans.
 To learn how to switch plans, click here.

 If you have a big Sales team, you know the administrative pain of creating multiple new accounts every time someone joins your team.

-To help you cut back on on boarding time and overheads, we have have Single Sign-On — or "SSO" — in the Platinum plan of Pipedrive.
+To help you cut back on on boarding time and overheads, we have have Single sign-on — or "SSO" — in the Advanced, Professional, and Enterprise plans of Pipedrive.

 An account with SSO enabled means you only have to create one set of logins for your users: set up an account for them in your own system and they'll automatically have login credentials for Pipedrive, saving your team time and effort.